 Welcome to my Wingo card review.

 Wingo is supposed to allow kids to make purchases by linking it to their parent’s debit/credit card.
-Through this card, kids are also able to learn more about spending and saving thanks to its special features.
+Thanks to this card’s special features, kids are also able to learn more about spending and saving.

-Thankfully so, you are on this Wingo card review as I’m sure you were a bit skeptical about the card and what it actually offers.
+Thankfully, you are on this Wingo card review, as I’m sure you were a bit skeptical about the card and what it actually offers.

 Just like you, I had the same thought and held back on joining Wingo.